naitzabez/WPT-Signup/README.md

 # WPT-Signup
-World of Warcraft raid signup application
+World of Warcraft raid signup application.
 Theres a readme.txt inside the folder that describes dev status / how to use